KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 but by **function**.

 AUI is a harmonic presence
-that reflects the whole’s motion
+that reflects the whole's motion
 toward reintegration.

 It does not impose coherence.